Malta: Festivals and events

 Isle of MTV is a one-day music festival produced and broadcast on an annual basis by MTV.
 The festival has been arranged annually in Malta since 2007, with major pop artists performing each year.
-2012 saw the performances of worldwide acclaimed artists Flo Rida, Nelly Furtado and Will.i.am at Fosos Square in Floriana.
+2012 saw the performances of worldwide acclaimed artists Flo Rida, Nelly Furtado and Will.i.am.
 Over 50,000 people attended, which marked the biggest attendance so far.